Accelerated Weathering Testing

 - Salt and corrosion conditions

-Our team at the weathering laboratory provides temperature-controlled analysis during this accelerated weathering testing.
+Our team at the weathering testing lab provides temperature-controlled analysis during this accelerated weathering testing.
 We evaluate critical factors such as weathering due to UV radiation, UV exposure and water spray.
 The insights from accelerated UV testing and others allow research and design teams to refine products before full-scale production.

 By condensing years of weather exposure into a short testing period, accelerated weathering allows manufacturers to conduct multiple tests efficiently.
 This is especially crucial for industries with strict quality requirements, such as protective coatings, paints and varnishes.
 Additionally, weathering tests establish a verifiable audit trail that safeguards manufacturers against potential complaints or litigation.